Two 1/6 plate images, of a married couple:

-Her dark dress and that strange necklace makes me wonder if she was dressed in partial mourning for her mother, Elizabeth, who died in New York in December of 1846... *I also own an ambrotype of George.
-I believe I still own it, not 100% positive, but if the buyer of this image is interested I can look for it and make it available.
+Her dark dress and that strange necklace makes me wonder if she was dressed in partial mourning for her mother, Elizabeth, who died in New York in December of 1846.

 This dag is in a full case, with Plumbe's basket of flowers design on the covers.
 Case is nice, intact and complete with no repairs and only light leather wear.
 The dag has some tarnish spots and a tarnish ring, but no swipe or scratch damage.
 Under magnification I see a few pinprick green corrosion spots on the right side next to her shoulder.
 It's been resealed with archival tape with a lot of older seal bits inside behind the image.